 Yep you knew I was going to start this off by talking about making snowflakes….Before you go “Meh!” c’mon…snowflakes are pretty!
 This is coming from someone who doesn’t get to see much snow where I live, so I guess that makes seeing it in real life extra special.
 If you’re like that too, come up with your own!

 If you don’t have tissue paper on hand, the perfect item for this is some basket size coffee filters as they are thin and already the signature color.
+They’re highly versatile despite being such a “mundane” item – I’ve made flowers out of them too!
 If you flatten a coffee filter out easily enough you can fold it into half, thirds and fourths easily and cut little intricate designs.

 Try to see how detailed you can make yours before you unfold them.
 These in the image below are mine made out of coffee filters…whatcha think?
 You can stick them in windows via a little bit of hanging putty.

 The handmade birdfeeder never goes out of style….especially the classic one made from a pine cone!
 A great overall winter craft idea especially for something you can do with kids.
 Try to find a larger cone for this, your backyard probably has plenty of opportunities when wintertime trees like spruce or fir are in abundance.

 Spread some peanut butter over the pine cone.
 Pour some birdseed onto a paper plate, sheet of wax paper or aluminum foil.
 Now roll the pine cone into the birdseed which will stick to the peanut butter.

 Here is the one I made a few days ago…I’m curious to see how popular it will be with my avian visitors when compared to this one I made last spring!There are always some birds that don’t fly south for the winter….or they might take a detour 🙂 Give them a little sustenance with this feeder idea!